Do you think you could swap jobs with someone for a day?

 Despite the exploding profanities, Adie fared better than expected.

-Describe the job swap experience in a word.
+Describe the swap jobs experience in a word.
 A misery.
 I felt like I was back in high school and didn’t know shit.

 What was the hardest part?
 Navigating the software and figuring out how to put the topic into one piece of artwork.